mileweb/docs-content-cdn/zh/docs/portal/edge-configurations/creating-property.md

 **Note:** If the Edge Logic code is extremely long, check the <b>Soft Wrap Text</b> check box to display long text on multiple lines instead of one long line.

-**Load Balancer Hash Key:** CDN Pro uses multiple tiers of load balancing to distribute client requests to different servers, with  consistent hashing used in many of these places.
-By default, the URL is used as the hash key, which should be satisfactory in most cases.
-However, you can define additional variables to be added to the hash key to distribute the requests more evenly.
-One typical use case is when all requests carry the same URL, but use a particular header field to indicate different resources.
-In general, the variable(s) specified here should be a subset of the variables you enter [into the cache key](</docs/edge-logic/faq.md#how-do-you-include-query-parameters-andor-request-headers-in-the-cache-key>).
-Only the following variables are supported: `$http_*`, `$cookie_*`, `$arg_*`.

  **Certificate Renew Automation:** By default, CDN Pro takes control of the contents under the ``/.well-known/{acme-challenge, pki-validation}`` directories to support [certificate auto-renew](</docs/portal/certificates/auto-renewal.md>) for properties.
 If you need to manage these two directories by yourself on the origin (for example, to implement your own certificate auto-renew mechanism), you can use this configuration option to disable the default behavior. <ul><li>If **Support** is selected, CDN Pro takes control of the two "special" directories to support auto-renewing of the property's certificate.
 This is the default setting.</ul></li> <ul><li>If **Disable** is selected, CDN Pro releases control of these special directories to the origin.</ul></li>

  **HTTP/2:** Use the radio buttons to enable or disable the HTTP/2 protocol.
 HTTP/2 is enabled by default.
 If disabled, HTTP/1.1 is used.